 - When the child has offended someone in some way

-- When the child is refusing to do homework (there could be an underlying learning disability)
+- When the child is refusing to do homework (it’s important to assess for an underlying learning disability)

 Examples of Misbehaviors and a Natural and Logical Consequence